 You can’t drop back to iOS 14.7.1, iOS 14.7, iOS 14.6, iOS 14.5.1, iOS 14.5, iOS 14.4.2, iOS 14.4.1, iOS 14.4, iOS 14.3, iOS 14.2, iOS 14.1, iOS 14.0.1, iOS 14.0 or iOS 13 either.

 So if you’re currently weighing a move to iOS 14.8.1, and you’re having an excellent experience, proceed with caution.
 Once you move your iPhone to the latest software, there’s no getting back.

 If you’re unfamiliar with the downgrade process, take a look at our guide.

-Again, the iPhone 6s’ iOS 14.7.1 update is a very small upgrade.
-It brings a fix for an issue where iPhone models with Touch ID couldn’t unlock a paired Apple Watch using the Unlock with iPhone feature.
+If you skipped the iPhone 6s’ iOS 14.7.1 update you’ll get a fix for an issue where iPhone models with Touch ID couldn’t unlock a paired Apple Watch using the Unlock with iPhone feature with your upgrade.

-The firmware also delivers a new security patch and you can read all about it over on Apple’s security site.
+iOS 14.7.1 also delivered a new security patch and you can read all about it over on Apple’s security site.

-If you skipped iOS 14.7, iOS 14.7.1 will bring its features, bug fixes, and patches to your iPhone 6s or iPhone 6s Plus.
-Some of the highlights included upgrades to the Weather app, Apple Card, and Podcasts.
+If you skipped iOS 14.8, iOS 14.7.1 and iOS 14.7, iOS 14.8 will bring iOS 14.7’s features, bug fixes, and patches to your iPhone 6s or iPhone 6s Plus.
+Some of the highlights include upgrades to the Weather app, Apple Card, and Podcasts.